tanyakuznetsova/Multidimensional-Scaling-of-European_Cities/README.md

 ## Note
 - The project discusses the spatial relationships between cities using dimensionality reduction techniques.
 - MDS may involve manual rotation or mirroring to achieve desired visualizations.
-- PCA might result in rotated or mirrored visualizations depending on the orientation of principal components.
+- PCA might also result in rotated or mirrored visualizations depending on the orientation of principal components.

 - ## Acknowledgements
 - The distances between cities were obtained from https://www.distancecalculator.net/